ocaml/v2.ocaml.org/site/platform/ocaml_on_windows.md

 The [`ocaml/opam`](https://hub.docker.com/r/ocaml/opam) Docker Hub repository now contains regularly updated Windows images.
 This includes images using `msvc` and `mingw`.
-If you are comfortable with docker, this might be an easier way to get a working Windows environment on your machine.
+If you are comfortable with Docker, this might be an easier way to get a working Windows environment on your machine.